Pattern Day Trader Rule Explained

 Some traders will day trade even though they don’t have $25,000 in their account by simply keeping the count of their day trades on hand.
 This isn’t a suggested way to trade, but it is possible.

 The regulation states that brokers must freeze an investors account for 90 days if they can buy or sell roundtrips with a cash account as well that doesn’t involve margin but if they pay for a trade with unsettled funds.
-Ultimately, this essentially works out the same way.
+Ultimately, this essentially works out the same way and is also true for day trading penny stocks.

 History and why the rule was implemented